mikael-johnsson/the-garage-sale/README.md

 **Game menu**

-The game menu stands out with it's magenta color.
-It's to here the user is redirected after every feature is worked through.
+The game menu stands out with it's yellow color.
+It's to here the user is redirected after every feature is played through.

 From the game menu you can reach:
 * the vendors